tigron/skeleton-application-api/README.md

     {HTTP_OPERATION}_{ACTION}({REQUIRED_PARAM1}, {REQUIRED_PARAM2})

 In the class, docblock data is used to:
-  - The docblock for the class definition will be used as a description for the tag
+  - The docblock for the class definition will be used as a description for the path
   - The docblock for the method will be used as a description for the tag
   - The docblock for the method will be used to specify the input en output parameters, the possible exceptions and the security mechanism that needs to be used